awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 ##### What storage options are available for conversation history?

-The Multi-Agent Orchestrator framework supports multiple storage options:
+The Agent Squad framework supports multiple storage options:
-- [In-Memory storage](/multi-agent-orchestrator/storage/in-memory): Default option, great for development and testing.
+- [In-Memory storage](/agent-squad/storage/in-memory): Default option, great for development and testing.
-- [DynamoDB storage](/multi-agent-orchestrator/storage/dynamodb): For persistent storage in production environments.
+- [DynamoDB storage](/agent-squad/storage/dynamodb): For persistent storage in production environments.
-- [Custom storage](/multi-agent-orchestrator/storage/custom): Developers can implement their own storage solutions by extending the `ChatStorage` class.
+- [Custom storage](/agent-squad/storage/custom): Developers can implement their own storage solutions by extending the `ChatStorage` class.

 <br />